COVID-19 Is Impacting Business Growth

-While some brands are offering discounted products and services, other brands are spending this time improving the customer experience by creating custom web portals and mobile applications.
+While some brands are offering discounted products and services, other brands are spending this time improving the customer experience by creating cloud-native web applications and mobile applications.
 Orange Theory, a popular fitness studio, is facing many logistical issues due to the coronavirus outbreak.
 How do they manage membership fees when customers can’t participate in studio classes?
 They quickly organized 30-min virtual classes on their website that their customers could participate in.
 The initiative spread across social media and encouraged others to be more active as well.
 Building your own customer web portal could be a solution to encourage customer engagement and increase sales.

 Many businesses offer customers the ability to pay for products and services through mobile apps.
 If your business relies heavily on in-store sales, a mobile payment app can encourage customers to shop more.
 Restaurants can increase online orders through a mobile app.
 They can offer order tracking or curbside pickup like the Sonic mobile app.
 Customers might already have a lot on their mind and the last thing they need is to remember another payment to make.
 By offering them an autopay option and paperless invoicing can reduce unnecessary burden on customers.

 One industry that is greatly affected by the outbreak is the real estate industry.
 Realtors cannot host open houses or meet with homebuyers in-person.
 Realtors can minimize the decline in buyer interest by offering digital solutions that enable customers to experience properties.
 Many websites already have property listings.
 However, a unique way to encourage customer engagement is through 360 home walkthroughs powered by virtual reality.
 Consumers can virtually tour homes without booking appointments.